vsnnlab/AMaSiNe/README.md

 and unzip the files in the same directory.

-Manuals (previous version) is available at : https://drive.google.com/file/d/1s51yHkMfxqANYP9lOEJR8qB88LYWAxJo/view?usp=sharing
+Manuals is available at : https://drive.google.com/file/d/1s51yHkMfxqANYP9lOEJR8qB88LYWAxJo/view?usp=sharing